sourcegraph/sourcegraph-public-snapshot/doc/cody/usage-and-pricing.md

 ### Upgrading from Pro to Enterprise

-To upgrade from Cody Pro to Cody Enterprise, you should [Contact Sales](https://sourcegraph.com/contact/request-info) and connect with one of our support assistants.
+To upgrade from Cody Pro to Cody Enterprise, you should [Contact Sales](https://sourcegraph.com/contact/request-info) and connect with one of our account teams.
 They will help you set up your account and start with Cody Enterprise.

 ## Enterprise

-Cody Enterprise is designed for enterprises prioritizing security and administrative controls, starting at a consumption-based pricing capped at $19 per user per month.
+Cody Enterprise is designed for enterprises prioritizing security and administrative controls.
+We offer either seat-based or token based pricing models, depending on what makes most sense for your organization.
 You get additional capabilities like BYOLLM (Bring Your Own LLM), supporting Single-Tenant and Self Hosted setups for flexible coding environments.

-Security features include SAML/SSO for enhanced authentication, audit logs for transparency, and guardrails to enforce coding standards.
+Security features include SAML/SSO for enhanced authentication and guardrails to enforce coding standards.
 Cody Enterprise supports advanced Code Graph context and multi-code host context for a deeper understanding of codebases, especially in complex projects.
 With 24/5 enhanced support, Cody Enterprise ensures timely assistance.

 ## Plans Comparison